-Hungarian painter Lajos Vajda (1908–1941) was one of the most prominent and evolutionary members of the Hungarian avant-garde.
-This must-see exhibit takes place in Szentendre, a small Danubian village near Budapest where Vajda spent much of his short life (it takes less than an hour to get to from downtown Budapest by public transport).
+Painter Lajos Vajda (1908–1941) was a groundbreaking artist during the Hungarian avant-garde.
+This must-see exhibit takes place in Szentendre, a village near Budapest where Vajda spent much of his short life (it takes less than an hour to get to from Budapest by public transport).
 The show is the most ambitious retrospective on Vajda's work to date, featuring almost 150 works.

 Agnes Denes: Visual Philosophy 1968-2018Art Gallery Exhibition

 Agnes Denes (1931, Budapest) is a Hungarian-born American conceptual artist based in New York.
 She's best known as the creator of New York City's famous artwork, “Wheatfield — A Confrontation,” a two-acre wheat field flanked by skyscrapers that was planted in 1982 on a landfill.
 The current show, hosted by Budapest's leading contemporary gallery, acb, will present Denes' wide-ranging works over the past five decades.